 environmental effects and problems arising from its use. • Shipping and Aircraft Fuels: Production, composition, properties, specifications, environmental impacts and problems arising from their use. •Biofuels.
 Raw materials, production, classification, composition and evaluation.
 Use of alternative fuels in internal combustion engines.
 Biodiesel and its production processes.
 Bioethanol and its derivatives, production processes, use as a component of gasoline.
 Biogas and its production processes. •Lubricants.
 Types, classification, properties, use, environmental impacts resulting from their use. •Mineral oils.
-Composition, production and refinement. •De-paraffin of lubricants. •Management of used lubricants
+Composition, production and refinement. •De-paraffin of lubricants. •Mixing, control and testing of lubricants. •Management of used lubricants